Find the answer to questions such as:

 Food and drink

 Is there food available in the foyer of Dutch National Opera & Ballet?
 Are there any good restaurants nearby?
 Check this page for the answers to these and other questions about food and drink.
+Consumption of food and drink you have brought yourself is not permitted in Dutch National Opera & Ballet.

 How can I pay at Dutch National Opera & Ballet?